iyxan23/ooxml-templater-js/docs/template-syntax.md

-# "Programming Language"?
+# Templating Syntax

-This is a "programming language" that I have developed to make the templating process much more flexible, and easier to be customized.
+This is a templating syntax that I have developed to make the templating process much more flexible, and easier to be customized.

 It's inspired and modeled from how functional programming languages work.